GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 Orientation and Training

-Departments and other appointing units are encouraged to review the training and orientation programs available to their Teaching Assistants or Project Assistants, and to consult with them about ways in which the effectiveness of these programs can be enhanced.
+Departments and other appointing units are encouraged to review the training and orientation programs available to their Teaching, Project and Research Assistants, and to consult with employees in these groups about ways in which the effectiveness of these programs can be enhanced.

 Each department that employs new Teaching Assistants in the fall and spring semesters shall provide training for them, either alone or in combination with other departments.
 The training shall consist of a minimum of eight (8) required hours designed to aid them in their teaching duties.
 At least two (2) of these hours of training must come during the semester.
 The content, design and emphasis of the training shall be determined by the department chair or designee(s).
 For the fall semester training, a written description of the program shall be available upon request.
 A Teaching Assistant may be exempted from attending these sessions by the decision of the department chair or designee(s), provided that the Teaching Assistant has previous post-secondary teaching experience.
 Departments may have more extensive training programs available for certain groups of Teaching Assistants.

-The University conducts training workshops for employees that will address diversity issues deemed by the University to be relevant to the activities of these employees within their employment with the University.
+The University conducts training workshops for Teaching and Project Assistants that will address diversity issues deemed by the University to be relevant to the activities of these employees within their employment with the University.
 These workshops will be developed in consultation with the campus Office of Equity and Diversity, Teaching Assistants and Project Assistants, and other appropriate offices.
 These workshops shall not count toward the eight (8) hours of training described above.

 Teaching Assistant evaluations may include input from the following sources, but should not consist solely of student evaluations: